 - itching skin

-It can be hard to diagnose fatty liver disease, especially when the disease is still in its early stages.
+It can be hard to diagnose, especially when the disease is still in its early stages.
 Your doctor may be able to suspect it after examining your symptoms and medical history.

 During the physical exam, your doctor will examine your body and check your weight and height.
-Your doctor will look for signs of fatty liver disease, such as
+Your doctor will look for signs, such as:

 - An enlarged liver

 - Signs of cirrhosis, such as jaundice, a condition that causes your skin and whites of your eyes to turn yellow.